Access-control list: Networking ACLs

 On some types of proprietary computer hardware (in particular, routers and switches), an access-control list provides rules that are applied to port numbers or IP addresses that are available on a host or other layer 3, each with a list of hosts and/or networks permitted to use the service.
 Although it is additionally possible to configure access-control lists based on network domain names, this is a questionable idea because individual TCP, UDP, and ICMP headers do not contain domain names.
 Consequently, the device enforcing the access-control list must separately resolve names to numeric addresses.
 This presents an additional attack surface for an attacker who is seeking to compromise security of the system which the access-control list is protecting.
 Both individual servers and routers can have network ACLs.
 Access-control lists can generally be configured to control both inbound and outbound traffic, and in this context they are similar to firewalls.
 Like firewalls, ACLs could be subject to security regulations and standards such as PCI DSS.

 SQL implementations

 ACL algorithms have been ported to SQL and to relational database systems.
 Many "modern" (2000s and 2010s) SQL-based systems, like enterprise resource planning and content management systems, have used ACL models in their administration modules.

+Schema-indexed ACLs

+In 2024, schema-indexed ACL models emerged as a lightweight alternative to traditional JSON-based permission storage.
+One notable proposal introduced the idea of storing only the indexes of allowed operations, rather than full permission trees.
+This technique, later formalized as SCode ACL, allows compact encoding of access rights (e.g., `"0 2 5"`) based on a predefined flattened schema, making it particularly efficient for use in stateless systems such as JWT tokens or session cookies.
+The approach gained early traction in developer communities for its minimalism and performance, and has since been adopted in both small-scale and production-grade systems.